lior-abadi/ethernaut-solutions/README.md

 Also, sometimes it gives a context of the key concept of the problem.

 ### Solution
 A detailed explanation of what is going on and the solution *per-se*.
-Some levels require further analysis and deepth and may include python scripts or other ways of information just to make it more understandable.
+Some levels require further analysis and depth and may include python scripts or other ways of information just to make it more understandable.

 Hope you enjoy this!